Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Pooraka - Cavan shows that there are 71 active transport stops currently operating.
+The analysis of public transport in the area comprising Pooraka - Cavan shows that there are currently 71 active transport stops operating.
 These stops serve a mix of bus routes, with a total of 39 individual routes providing service to the area.
-The collective weekly passenger trips facilitated by these routes amount to 2,352.
+The combined weekly passenger trips across all these routes amount to 2,352.

-Residents in this region enjoy excellent transport accessibility, with an average distance of 149 meters to the nearest transport stop.
-The service frequency across all routes averages at 336 trips per day, which equates to approximately 33 weekly trips per individual stop.
+Residents in this area enjoy excellent transport accessibility, with an average distance of 149 meters to the nearest transport stop.
+On average, there are 336 trips per day across all routes, which equates to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport